 Amman is a modern city, built on the sands of time.
 There are many ancient relics and monuments to explore here, but the most famous archaeological attraction is the Roman Theatre.
 Here’s a brief history of this epic landmark.

-The theatre was built in the period 138-161 CE, which dates back to the reign of Roman emperor Antoninus Pius.
-The sole centrepiece of the city, the magnificent masterpiece was designed to be northerly-oriented, to keep the sun off its spectators, and could seat up to 6,000 people on its steep stairs.
+The Roman Theatre was built between 138CE and 161CE, during the reign of Roman emperor Antoninus Pius.
+The centrepiece of the city, it was designed to be northerly oriented, to keep the sun off spectators, and could seat up to 6,000 people.

 The cavea is nothing more than the seating space that contained the largest number of spectators.
-The highest rank was known as ‘the gods’; although far from the stage, this section offered a good view, thanks to the lofty position and steepness of the stairs.
+The highest rank was known as the Gods – although far from the stage, this section offered a good view, thanks to the lofty position and steepness of the stairs.

-After marvelling at this timeless masterpiece, don’t forget to check out the two rooms near the entrance, housing the Jordan Museum of Popular Traditions and the Jordan Folklore Museum.
+While you’re here, don’t forget to check out the two rooms near the entrance, housing the Jordan Museum of Popular Traditions and the Jordan Folklore Museum.